convertguru/file-convert-mcp/README.md

 }
 ```

-Or if you cloned the repo to the folder on your disk:
+Or if you cloned the repo to the folder on your disk (edit paths to uv and cloned repo):

 ```js
 {